coderefinery/workshop-intro/livestream.md

 - Be active: use HackMD, be active in breakouts, help each other, etc.
 - Be an exercise leaders (next time...)
-- Video editing, so we can release videos soon (ask us on chat)
 - Tweet
 - Give us any other feedback you have.
 - Ask in CodeRefinery chat and see what else we need.